cyberrangecz/docs/docs/acknowledgements.md

 # Acknowledgements
 Several research activities helped us to create this open-source project.
-The official acknowledgements follow below.
+The official acknowledgments follow below.

 * This activity is supported by [CONCORDIA project](https://www.muni.cz/en/research/projects/43025) which has received funding from the European Union’s Horizon 2020 Research and Innovation program under Grant Agreement No 830927.